-How we handle your homeowners or condominium association in Rappahannock County
+How we deal with your homeowners or condominium association in Rappahannock County

 We require that the tenant abide by all community and association covenants.
-To help us in this duty, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To help us in this duty, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in your old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference

-a free archive for rental investors in Rappahannock County
+a handy reference for property owners in Rappahannock County

-- Before you rent out your rental property in Rappahannock County
+- Before you rent out your rental in Rappahannock County

 - Collections and evictions